-The Republic of Niger is a large, landlocked country in West Africa.
-It takes its name from the Niger River, which flows through its southwestern corner of the country.
 The people of Niger belong to many different ethnic groups, each with its own language and customs.
 One of these groups is the Hausa.
 They are the largest ethnic group in West Africa, a high majority of which are Muslims.

-The Hausa are originally from "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
+They are originally from "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
 From 1890 to 1960, Hausaland was divided into two sovereign states under French and British rule.
 After 1960, one became the Federal Republic of Nigeria, and the other, the Republic of Niger.
 While French is the country's official language, Hausa is the language of trade.

 The Hausa are primarily farmers and shepherds or traders.
 Among the farmers and shepherds, two-thirds have additional non-agricultural jobs.
 Markets are a traditional part of Hausa society, carrying social as well as economic significance.
 Male friends and relatives meet there to discuss village affairs, while young, well dressed single women pass through to see and be seen.

 Most of the Hausa live in rural farm villages with populations ranging from 2,000 to 12,000.
 Both inside and outside the villages, one-third to one-half of the population live in small farm settlements made up of extended families.
 These economic kin-based units live under the authority of the male head of the household.

 In marriage relationships, close relatives, preferably cousins, are chosen as partners.
 It is a patrilineal society, or one in which the line of descent is traced through the males.
 Girls often marry between the ages of 12 and 14.
 Unfortunately, fifty percent of the women are divorced; but because there is such pressure to be married and have children, most of them will remarry.
 In Niger, a woman's marital status determines her social importance.